A show that premiered in New York City at La MaMa Theatre.

 Tg3 – RAI 3 (National Television) – Italy

-(“…Thanks to the show TERRAMIA, ONDADURTO THEATRE Company proposes a symbolic journey trough what is happening nowadays and what is becoming the humanity in hunting for the perfect image, between a large use of lights, video projections and special effects.”)
+(“…Thanks to the show TERRAMIA, the ONDADURTO TEATRO company presents a symbolic journey trough what is taking place in the present-day and what humanity is become in the quest for the perfect image, featuring the large-scale use of lighting, video projections and special effects.”)

 Do you want to see the other photos of the show?
 Go to our dedicated section, where you can get to know the actors, discover the scenes, and much more …